Absolute Championship Akhmat

 Absolute Championship Akhmat (ACA), formerly known as Absolute Championship Berkut (ACB), is a Russian mixed martial arts, kickboxing, and Brazilian jiu-jitsu organization and one of the leading promotions in Europe.
 To date, most events have been hosted in Grozny, Chechnya.
 ACA has also held events in other Russian cities, as well as in Australia, Austria, Azerbaijan, Belarus, Belgium, Brazil, Canada, China, England, France, Georgia, Germany, Italy, Kazakhstan, the Netherlands, Poland, Romania, Scotland, Slovakia, Tajikistan, Turkey, the United Arab Emirates and the United States.

 History

 Absolute Championship Berkut

-ACB was founded by Mairbek Khasiev, a citizen of Chechnya.
+ACB was founded by Mairbek Khasiev, a resident of Chechnya.
 In 2009, he founded the Berkut Fight Club in Grozny which helped young fighters get the opportunity to compete at the highest level.

 Several fighters who were successful in ACB have gone on to sign with more well known promotions such as the UFC.
 ACB had its own fight team, the Fight Club Berkut, which consisted of some of the promotion's fighters, such as Beslan Isaev, Magomed Bibulatov, Musa Khamanaev and Aslambek Saidov.
 ACB co-operated with other promotions in Europe by exchanging fighters, for example KSW and The Cage.
 ACB ran the majority of its shows live on a variety of TV networks (Match TV, Polsat Sport) throughout Europe.
 The promotion ran its shows live internationally on its Facebook page.